 Telling a photographer which camera and lens to use or how to take photos, is a bit like telling a painter which paintbrush to use or a chef which spice: a delicate business.
 Some use only their phones, while others haul around more than one camera and all different sizes of lenses, tripods, and drones.

-Our goal in writing this book is to ensure that people who take photography seriously get the most out of their trip to Iceland, whether they are travelling alone or on an organised tour.
+Our goal in writing this book is to ensure that people who take photography seriously get the most out of their trip to Iceland, whether they are traveling alone or on an organized tour.

 Practical online Google maps and time-saving info

-One of the books main features is the practical use of QR codes and a list of nearby locations.
-By scanning a QR code for each location with the phone’s camera, the reader can access an online Google map to the location.
-A list of nearby locations can also be useful when deciding where to go next and know if you have time to photograph one more location.
+One of the book’s main features is the practical use of QR codes and a list of nearby locations.
+By scanning a QR code for each location with the phone’s camera, the reader can access an online Google map of the location.
+A list of nearby locations can also be useful when deciding where to go next and knowing if you have time to photograph one more location.

 Genuine advice based on our own experiences